 In 2016, twin Seagrave pumpers were purchased.

 Today we have a total of three ambulances, and two engines.
-We also have a number of ancillary vehicles that allow us to provide support to front-line operations in a variety of ways, amongst which are a brush truck, jeep, utility truck, plow truck, three EMS chase vehicles, and a gator.
-We also have a dedicated Support Services truck and a van to provide both support to ongoing operations as well as recruitment and retention services.
+We also have a number of ancillary vehicles that allow us to provide support to front-line operations in a variety of ways, amongst which are a brush truck, jeep, utility truck, and two EMS chase vehicles.
+Additionally, our Support services division maintains three trucks to assist staff on long incidents..